Dissidents as figures of truth (since the 1970s) / Date: 14.-16. July 2021

-Online Seminar: Academic Authority and the Politics of Science and History in Eastern Europe (June/July 2020)
+Online Workshop: Academic Authority and the Politics of Science and History in Eastern Europe (June/July & Dec.
+2020)

 The online seminar is a fifth event organized by the Erfurt/Leipzig/Moscow working group on Political Epistemologies of (Eastern) Europe and focusses on academic authority and the scholar as the central figure of knowledge production.
 Observing a basic diversity and continuous transformation of epistemologies along with the emergence as well as destabilization or decline of epistemic authorities, the seminar discusses the history of epistemological shifts in Central and Eastern Europe over the past fifty years.
 While directing its gaze at a recently contested expert of knowledge production – the scholar, it aims to investigate historical challenges of (academic) scholarship’s role as the paramount producer of scientific truth.